The valuation theory of deeply ramified fields and its connection with defect extensions: Introduction

-\pars All valued fields of residue characteristic 0 are semitame and gdr fields, and they are deeply ramified fields if and only if (DRvg) holds.
+\pars All valued fields of residue characteristic 0 are semitame and rdr fields, and they are deeply ramified fields if and only if (DRvg) holds.
 Likewise, all henselian valued fields of residue characteristic 0 are tame fields.
 In the present paper, we are not interested in the case of residue characteristic 0, so we will always assume that $\chara Kv=p>0$.
 We will now summarize the basic facts about the connections between the properties we have introduced.
 The proofs will be provided in Section~\ref{sectdr}. \begin{theorem} 1) If $(K,v)$ is a nontrivially valued field with $\chara Kv=p>0$, then the following logical relations between its properties hold:

-\sn 2) For a valued field $(K,v)$ of rank 1 with $\chara Kv=p>0$, the three properties ``semitame field'', ``deeply ramified field'' and ``gdr field'' are equivalent. \mn 3) For a nontrivially valued field $(K,v)$ of characteristic $p>0$, the following properties are equivalent: \n a) $(K,v)$ is a semitame field, \n b) $(K,v)$ is a deeply ramified field, \n c) $(K,v)$ is a gdr field, \n d) $(K,v)$ satisfies (DRvr), \n e) the completion of $(K,v)$ is perfect, \n f) $(K,v)$ is dense in its perfect hull, \n g) $(K^p,v)$ is dense in $(K,v)$. \mn 4) Every perfect valued field of positive characteristic is a semitame field. \end{theorem}
+\sn 2) For a valued field $(K,v)$ of rank 1 with $\chara Kv=p>0$, the three properties ``semitame field'', ``deeply ramified field'' and ``rdr field'' are equivalent. \mn 3) For a nontrivially valued field $(K,v)$ of characteristic $p>0$, the following properties are equivalent: \n a) $(K,v)$ is a semitame field, \n b) $(K,v)$ is a deeply ramified field, \n c) $(K,v)$ is an rdr field, \n d) $(K,v)$ satisfies axiom (DRvr), \n e) the completion of $(K,v)$ is perfect, \n f) $(K,v)$ is dense in its perfect hull, \n g) $(K^p,v)$ is dense in $(K,v)$. \mn 4) Every perfect valued field of positive characteristic is a semitame field. \end{theorem}

+We note that for valued fields of mixed characteristic, axiom (DRvr) can be substituted by a version where $\hat K$ is replaced by $K$ (see Lemma~\ref{OK/pOK}), and even $p$ can be replaced by elements of certain lower or higher values (see Propositions~\ref{dpd'1} and~\ref{dpd'2}).

 In \cite{K9} the equivalence of assertions a) and f) of part 3) of this theorem is used to show that every valued field of positive characteristic that has only finitely many Artin-Schreier extensions is a semitame field.
 This proves that a nontrivially valued field of positive characteristic that is definable in an NTP$_2$ theory is a semitame field, as it is shown in \cite{CKS} that such a field has only finitely many Artin-Schreier extensions.